-New Mexico Tech's Office for Disability Services (ODS) makes every effort to ensure that appropriate and reasonable accommodations are provided to students with documented disabilities, which substantially limit one or more major life activities.
-Accommodations will be provided to students with disabilities to enable students to meet institutional standards without compromising the Academic Integrity of the course, program, assignment or activity.
+New Mexico Tech's Office for Student Access Services (SAS) makes every effort to ensure that appropriate and reasonable accommodations are provided to students with documented disabilities, which substantially limit one or more major life activities.
+Accommodations will be provided to students with disabilities to enable students to meet institutional standards without compromising the academic integrity of the course, program, assignment or activity.

-Below are the guidelines for accommodations to ensure equal access to opportunity, as a student with a documented disability.
+Below are the guidelines for requesting accommodations to ensure equal access to educational opportunity.
 A student is an incoming freshman with a signed acceptance letter or anyone registered for classes with New Mexico Tech (NMT).
-Request for accommodation may take up to four weeks for approval or denial.
-Meeting with Disability Services as soon as possible before the start of the semester is recommended.
+Request for reasonable accommodation may take up to four weeks for approval or denial.
+Meeting with the Office for Student Access Services as soon as possible is recommended.
+You may request accommodations at anytime during your enrollment at New Mexico Tech.
+If possible, before the start of the semester is recommended.
+Accommodations are not retroactive.

-- 1) Student completes the NMT Request for accommodation form. https://nmt.edu/cds/docs/20200DSStudentrequestfordisabilityservcesFormfillable.pdf - 2) Student submits documentation of a disability to verify eligibility under the Americans with Disabilities Act Amendments Act (ADAAA), Section 504 of the Rehabilitation Act of 1973, and the New Mexico Tech's Guidelines for Documentation of Students with Disabilities. (insert hyperlink) ADAAA defines a disability as a substantial limitation of a major life function.
-The diagnostic report must document a disability. - 3) Student sets an intake meeting with Disability Services staff after documentation is received and the request for accommodation form is completed.
-Student may set appointment via email, phone or in person. - a.
-Paperwork for first meeting - i.
-NMT Request for Disability Services form completed - ii.
-Documentation received in office at least 48 hours prior to intake meeting. - iii.
-Class schedule for current semester, including credit hours, course number, instructor, class room, days and times.
-The syllabi for classes if they are available. - 4) The student and the Disability Staff will meet for initial discussion of reasonable accommodations, to ensure equal access to opportunity.
-The staff verifies the disability and determines how the disability affects academic performance.
-This is accomplished through discussion with the student and a review of the documentation.
-It is important to recognize that academic adjustment needs can change over time and are not always identified through the initial process.
-Conversely, a prior history of accommodation, without demonstration of current need, does not in and of itself warrant the provision of a like accommodation.
+- 1) Student completes the NMT Request for Accommodation form. - a.
+Student Request for Reasonable Accommodations - 2) Student submits documentation of a disability to verify eligibility under the Americans with Disabilities Act Amendments Act (ADAAA), Section 504 of the Rehabilitation Act of 1973, and the New Mexico Tech's Guidelines for Documentation of Students with Disabilities.
+ADAAA defines a disability as a substantial limitation of a major life function.
+The diagnostic report must document a disability. - 3) The student schedules a welcome meeting with Student Access Services (SAS) after the Request for Accommodation Form is completed.
+If the student has questions about documentation, they may schedule an inquiry meeting to discuss next steps.
+Student may schedule an appointment through the online calendar Student Access Services Appointment Scheduler - a.
+Paperwork for Welcome meeting - i.
+Student Request for Reasonable Accommodations - ii.
+Disability Documentation needs to be submitted to SAS at least 48 hours prior to welcome meeting. - iii.
+Class schedule for current semester, including credit hours, course number, instructor, classroom, days, and times.
+Bring class syllabi when available.

+- b.
+The student and SAS staff member will have an interactive discussion about individual barriers, individual access issues, and equal access in their educational programs. - c.
+SAS verifies the disability and determines how the disability impacts academic access through the interactive process and examination of documentation. - i.
+Academic barriers may change over time and are not always identified through the initial interactive discussion. - ii.
+A history of accommodation, without demonstration of current need, does NOT warrant the provision of a like accommodation.